 Type of service provided: record a general support session with the focus that best matches the purpose of the session.
 For example, choose mental health if you accompanied the client to visit their doctor and discuss feelings of depression.
-For a complete list of possible areas of focus for a general support session, refer to the counselling and support services program area on page 12.
+For a complete list of possible areas of focus for a general support session, refer to the counselling and support services program area on page 10.

-Type of service provided: if applicable, record transportation practical assistance is provided (e.g., bus tickets/tokens).
+Type of service provided: if appropriate, also record when transportation practical assistance is provided (e.g., a ride or bus tickets/tokens).